canhminhdo/FOM/README.md

 `maude free-orthomodular-lattice.maude`

-Checking the validity of Q2 of quasi-implicaiton algebra with different strategies using the following commands:
+Checking the validity of Q2 of quasi-implication algebra with different strategies using the following commands:

 `red (a |-> b) |-> (a |-> c) =?= (b |-> a) |-> (b |-> c) in FOM-NF .`